Brayan008/login-with-springboot-security-mysql/README.md

 ## Spring Boot With AWS S3 ##
-Example Login with Spring Boot, Sring Security and MySQL in AWS RDS.
+Example Login with Spring Boot, Spring Security and MySQL in AWS RDS.
 And recover password by email.

 USE:
 > spring-boot-starter-thymeleaf